bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 #### ElasticsearchDocument ####

-It starts with defining the ``ElasticsearchDocument``: What should the document in Elasticsearch look like?
-We pipe through the keywords and suggestions, and pass in the data as a byte array to Elasticsearch.
-There is also a Property ``Attachment`` using ``Nest.Attachment`` as its data type.
+What should the document in Elasticsearch look like?
+This is defined in the ``ElasticsearchDocument`` class.

 I suggest reading the  "The Future of Attachments for Elasticsearch and .NET" for more information:

 * [https://www.elastic.co/blog/the-future-of-attachments-for-elasticsearch-and-dotnet](https://www.elastic.co/blog/the-future-of-attachments-for-elasticsearch-and-dotnet)

-The ``ElasticsearchDocument`` model then looks like this:
+The ``ElasticsearchDocument`` model now looks like this:

 ```csharp
 using Nest;